The Negro Leagues' only female pitcher

 Here are some key points to know about Johnson.

-- Her nickname was ‘Peanut’ due to her small size – just five feet and three inches tall during her playing days.
-According to legend, Hank Bayliss, an opposing Negro Leagues hitter, once asked her how she expected to strike anyone out given that she was no bigger than a peanut.
+- Her nickname was “Peanut” due to her small size – just 5 feet, 3 inches tall during her playing days.
+According to legend, Hank Bayliss, an opposing Negro Leagues hitter, once asked her how she expected to strike out anyone given that she was no bigger than a peanut.

 “I struck him out, and the name stuck,” Johnson said of the moment in 2015.